ebi-ait/ingest-file-archiver/README.md

 `UPLOAD_PLAN_PATH`:	Full path of the bundle specification .json

-`BUNDLE_BASE_DIR`: Full path of the base working directory space for downloading and bam-converting bundle data
+`BASE_DIR`: Full path of the base working directory space for downloading and bam-converting bundle data